mmtmn/pasmhon/README.md

 # but why?

-- the intent is to go one language at a time, so in other words, a universal compiler
+- the intent is to go one language at a time, with the intent of a universal compiler
 - asm is my **favorite** programming language and this is my way of having fun